Welcome to Reception

 Class teacher:Miss Thasan Nursery Nurse:Miss Kennedy

-Welcome Back!
-We hope you had a wonderful Easter and are ready for the first part of the summer term.
+We hope you had a lovely Half Term break and are ready for the last half term of reception!

 We will continue doing guided and individual reading sessions twice a week.
 In guided sessions are group reading sessions, where reading strategies modelled to the children, and individual sessions are an opportunity for children to independently apply the reading skills we teach them in guided sessions.
 We are also emphasising the importance of reading for meaning with the children, and we are working on developing our comprehension skills.
 Please continue to support your child at home by reading with them daily, and helping them to learn their tricky words on their bookmark.

-We are now nearly at the end of Letters and Sounds Phase 3, and will commence Phase 4 very soon.
-Phase 4 does not introduce any new sounds, but reviews all the sounds we have learnt so far, in the form of longer and more complex words.
-We will have fun Phase 4 activities every day.
+We are in Phase 4 in our phonics.
+Phase 4 does not introduce any new sounds, but reviews all the sounds we have learnt so far, in the form of more complex words.
+We will have fun Phase 4 activities everyday.
 If you would like some ideas of what you may do at home, please find a link at the bottom of the page.
 We will continue to practise our Phase 2 and 3 sounds, and also segmenting and blending our words to help us with our reading and writing.
 Please encourage and support your child to use their phonics when reading and writing at home, in order to consolidate what they have learnt at school.
 The sounds we have learnt are on our windows.

 The children have lots of opportunities to write and draw.
 We encourage children to form their letters correctly when writing.
 Please continue to support children in forming their letters correctly at home, according to the school's handwriting policy.
 We are working on the correct use of punctuation including capital letters, full stops and finger spaces, and are focussing on applying our phonics and knowledge of tricky words to help us when writing.
 We are also working on using adjectives and more complex punctuation eg question marks, exclamation marks and eclipses, to make our writing more interesting with those who are ready.